 David Caravantes, boy friend of one of Mrs. Jarzyna's daughters, told police on May 1 he didn't see who took the gun, but at the trial corroborated McGoran's story that it was Gary Lescallett.
 Caravantes denied being a police informer, but it later came out that between May 1 and the trial he got letters of recommendation to college from the police chief of a suburban town-and from DA Thomas Norman.
-One female witness who identified Nelson Rodriguez at the trial had previously identified José Rios, Bebe Melendez and Gio Lopez as the same man, and told R. J. Engel, "Don't worry; I can't identify your client."
+One female witness who identified Nelson Rod-

+Norman.
+One female witness with riguez at the trial had previously identified José Rios, Bebe Melendez and Gio Lopez as the same man, and told R. J. Engel, "Don't worry; I can't identify your client."